- CoreWeave stock price jumped this week after NVIDIA invested in Nebius.

 Most importantly, the stock has formed two major reversal chart patterns: head-and-shoulders and descending triangle.

 The stock remains below the Supertrend indicator.
 Therefore, the stock will likely have a strong bearish breakdown, initially to the neckline at $68.90.
-A move below that level will point to more downside, potentially to Ultimate Support level at $50, down by 35% below the current level.
+A move below that level will point to more downside, potentially to the Ultimate Support level at $50, down by 35% below the current level.

 CRWV Stock Jumped After Nebius Investment